 Diagrams are a great way to convey complex information quickly.
 They should be labelled clearly to ensure the reader knows what they are looking at.

 These are extremely useful for showing data and statistics in an easy-to-read manner.
 They should be labelled clearly and correspond to the information in the nearby text.

 Maps may be used to explain where something is, or was, located.

-Your students will need a good understanding of the basic features of expository writing and a firm grasp on the hamburger essay structure itself.
-As with any writing genre, the prewriting stages are important too.
+Your students will need a good understanding of the basic features of expository writing and a firm grasp of the hamburger essay structure itself.
+As with any writing genre, the prewriting stages are essential too.
 This is particularly true for expository writing.

-The ability to produce a well-written expository essay is an extremely useful skill for a student to possess as they move through life.
-It encourages good organizational skills and the research stage can be very rewarding as students learn more about the world around them.
+The ability to produce a well-written expository essay is a highly beneficial skill for a student to possess as they move through life.
+It encourages good organizational skills and enriches students’ understanding of the world around them.

 And, while we grade their efforts, we might even learn a thing or two ourselves!